-Thus the Xbox Series X, PS5 and the new Steam Machine are compared: one surpasses the others.
+Thus are compared Xbox Series X, PS5 and the new Steam Machine: one surpasses the others.

 | Don't miss anything and follow us on Google News! |

-Valve has introduced its new Steam Machine, a mini PC that directly targets the console market with a surprising spec sheet.
+Valve has introduced its new Steam Machine, a mini PC that directly targets the console market with an impressive spec sheet.
 The idea is clear: desktop performance in a tiny format, and a thermal system that draws heavily from the Xbox Series X approach.

 For many gamers, the question is inevitable: how does this new proposal stack up against current consoles?
 And the truth is that, at least on paper, Valve has put forward an attractive hardware offering, with a curious balance between raw power and ultra-compact design.